WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="showInsertionPoint" href="#showInsertionPoint">#</a> **showInsertionPoint**

-Returns an action object used in signalling that the insertion point should be shown.
+Sets the insertion point and shows it to users.

+Components like <Inserter> will default to inserting blocks at this point.

 _Parameters_

--   _rootClientId_ `?string`: Optional root client ID of block list on which to insert.
+-   _rootClientId_ `?string`: Root client ID of block list in which to insert.
+Use `undefined` for the root block list.
--   _index_ `?number`: Index at which block should be inserted.
+-   _index_ `number`: Index at which block should be inserted.

 _Returns_